 Did you know that many actors who go to drama school end up applying year after year before they get in – or give up?
 I myself have heard of people applying for 6 or 7 years in a row.
 When you consider travel and audition costs, that’s a lot of money and time spent.

-Sometimes as an actor, thinking about taking a year out can feel like giving up on your dreams.
+Sometimes as an actor, thinking about taking a gap year can feel like giving up on your dreams.
 I promise you, it’s not.
 First of all, drama schools like you to have life experience.
 What does that mean?
 They want you to learn more about the world and adult life and have more experiences that you can bring to your work.
 They like their actors to be grounded, well-rounded people as well as artists.
 In this guide, I’ll list a few things you can do on your year out to prepare for your next round of auditions.

 Get A Job